aser-h/Scan-Matching-Localization/README.md

     ./cloud_loc
 ___
 ## Project Steps
-All of the work for the project can be found within `c3-main.cpp` in the `c3-project` folder.
+All of the work for the project can be found within `c3-main.cpp` .

 ### Step 1: Filter scan using voxel filter